-Head stockman Jon Smith looks after 210 head of suckler cattle and a small flock of sheep.
+Head stockman Jon Smith looks after 350 head of suckler cattle, plus their offspring, and a small flock of sheep.
 The cattle are South Devon crosses and recently a Charolais bull has been bought in to introduce this gene into the herd.
-Calves produced are sold at market and are also supplied to the local butcher and also Holkham’s cafés and The Victoria Inn.
+Calves produced are supplied to the local butcher and also Holkham’s cafés and The Victoria Inn.
 The cattle graze land which is unsuitable for farming as well as grazing the Holkham National Nature Reserve.
 During winter they are brought in and housed in a modern, well-equipped unit with a state-of-the-art cattle handling facility.
 The handling system provides significant labour saving, such as being able to weigh and handle animals easily and safely means that much more attention can be given to health and management issues.

 In addition, a flock of sheep is used as a grazing tool around the park, notably in the public areas.
 Over the winter period up to 1500 store lambs are purchased from Bakewell Market in Derbyshire and are used to graze cover crops within the arable rotation.